adsabs/adsabs-dev-api/README.md

 * *issue* - issue the record appeared in
 * *page* - starting page
 * *citation_count* - number of citations the item has received
+* *pubdate* - publication date in the form YYYY-MM-DD (DD value will always be "00")

 ## Search Syntax